Background pattern

 The recommended dose is:

 Apply a thin layer of the cream to the affected area, one to three times a day.
-One or two applications a day are usually effective.
-However, the frequency of application should be determined according to the severity of the condition.
+Application once or twice a day is usually effective.
+However, the frequency of application should be determined according to the intensity of the condition.

 Your doctor will indicate the frequency of application according to the severity of the condition.
-While mild cases may respond to one application a day, more severe cases may require more frequent application.
+While mild cases may respond to application once a day, more severe cases may require more frequent application.

-The cream should be applied in a thin layer with a gentle massage covering the affected area.
+The cream should be applied in a thin layer with gentle massage, covering the affected area.

 Use in children